 Society for the Protection of St Michael's Rendham

-So far, funds raised have allowed us to contribute towards the first phase of the work, which began in summer 2010, when we helped fund the repair of the Chancel gable, copings and stone kneelers which hold up the east end of the church.
-Next we need to treat roof timbers and redecorate the interior.
-This phase will cost an estimated £50,000 and will deal with the most urgent repairs and put the building on a sound footing.
+Funds raised in 2010 allowed us to contribute towards the repair of the Chancel gable, copings and stone kneelers which hold up the east end of the church.
+In 2013, the focus turned to treating the roof timbers and redecorating the interior.
+This all cost an estimated £50,000 and dealt with the most urgent repairs and put the building on a sound footing.

-FRIENDS OF ST MICHAEL'S FUND-RAISING FOR CHURCH RESTORATION
+FRIENDS OF ST MICHAEL'S SUCCESSFULLY FUND-RAISING FOR CHURCH RESTORATION

-We are delighted to be able to tell you that the next major works to preserve the fabric of the church are about to begin!
-We have been fantastically successful in raising the £26,000 necessary for the next phase.
-The Wolfson Foundation (www.wolfson.org.uk) has committed £5,000, the Suffolk Historic Churches Trust has contributed directly to the PCC, and we have secured funding from the Garfield Weston Foundation, the Norman Scarfe Trust, and the Alfred William Charitable Trust.
-Most impressively of all, most of the funding will come from the Friends of St Michael's.
-This is all thanks to you Rendhamites who have supported us in all sorts of ways: making donations directly and through LocalGiving, and by attending all sorts of events over the last many months, from fabulous concerts and delicious suppers to the varied programme of the winter talks (how many people in the world have even seen the Suffolk Punch stud book?).
+) committed £5,000, the Suffolk Historic Churches Trust contributed directly to the PCC, and we secured funding from the Garfield Weston Foundation, the Norman Scarfe Trust, and the Alfred William Charitable Trust.
+Most impressively, most of the funding came from the Friends of St Michael's.
+This was largely thanks to the support of local residents: making donations directly and through LocalGiving, and by attending all sorts of events over many months, from concerts and suppers to varied programme of winter talks.

-Our particular thanks to Anji Hart for getting the grant-application ball rolling, and then to trustee, Caroline Stanley who has spent hours completing, submitting and then following up applications, with gratifying results!
-Our work is not over by any means as there will be more essential restoration work to undertake, but we can be proud of our achievements to date.
+Our particular thanks to Anji Hart for getting the grant-application ball rolling, and then to trustee, Caroline Stanley who took over from Anji and spent hours on grant applications.
+There will be more essential restoration work to undertake, but we can be proud of our achievements to date.

 What we need from you - anything you can give to help preserve this historic building: cash, cheque, or a longer-term commitment via a standing order.
 Any financial help will be gratefully received and most welcome.